smdaa/smdaa.github.io/content/post/fft.md

 Thanks to its two defining properties an LTI system is completely characterized by its impulse response $h(t)$.
 This is the output of the system when the input is the unit impulse $\delta(t)$.

-In fact, we can write the input $x(t)$ as a weighted sum of shifted impulses:
+In fact, we can write any input $x(t)$ as a weighted sum of shifted impulses:

 $$
 x(t) = \int_{-\infty}^{\infty} x(\tau) \delta(t - \tau) d\tau